top-gg/docs/content/index.md

 description: Welcome to Top.gg
 ---

-Hi developer 🥰, welcome to top.gg developer docs.
+Hi developer, welcome to top.gg developer docs.
 You are currently viewing **v0** of our API documentation.
 We're going to be working on the next version of the top.gg API (v1) soon, stay tuned!

 ## Getting Started